- Community Amateur Sports Club

 An advantage of a CIC include is that it provides a clear, limited company structure, for clubs wanting to be seen as social enterprises rather than a charity.
 The rules, including the assets lock and community benefit test, provide clarity and focus on what it means to be of benefit to the community.

 CICs offer no tax reliefs but have additional administration requirements.
+The CIC regulator has more information and step by step guides on CICs here.

 Cooperative and Community Benefit Societies are regulated by the Financial Conduct Authority (FCA).
 Refer to the FCA website for more information.